 FHA Student Loan Guidelines on Student Debt

 In this blog, we will cover and discuss FHA student loan guidelines on student debt calculations on FHA loans.
 One of the most frequently asked questions from our borrowers at FHA Lend Mortgage is can I get an FHA loan with high student loan debt?
 FHA student loan guidelines were recently changed.
-The hypothetical 1.0% used on the outstanding student loan debts and deferred student loans is now 50%.
+The hypothetical 1.0% used on outstanding student loan debts and deferred student loans is now 50%.

 Mortgage underwriters can now use 0.50% versus 1.0% of outstanding student loan debts in debt-to-income ratio calculations.
-FHA student loan guidelines on income-based repayment (IBR payments) have also changed.
+FHA student loan guidelines on an income-based repayment (IBR payments) have also changed.
 Mortgage underwriters can now use income-based repayment on student loans for FHA loans.
 IBR payments of zero monthly payments can also be used.

 FHA Student Loan Guidelines on Deferred Student Loans

 Deferred student loans that are deferred longer than 12 months can no longer be used on FHA loans.
 All deferred student loan debts need to be factored into the debt-to-income ratio when applying for FHA-insured loans.
-Many mortgage borrowers faced hurdles and challenges to qualify for mortgages with large outstanding student loan debt.
+Many mortgage borrowers faced hurdles and challenge to qualify for mortgages with large outstanding student loan debt.

 Large outstanding student loan debt can affect mortgage borrowers qualifying for a mortgage.
 This holds true for student loans that have been deferred for longer than 12 months.
 Deferred student loans deferred longer than 12 months are no longer exempt from debt-to-income ratio calculations on FHA and conventional loans.
 VA loans are the only mortgage loan program that allows exemption of student loans deferred longer than 12 months.